 Skin-safe essential oils are easily absorbed by the skin for nourishment, and provide antibacterial and antiviral properties.
 Even though essential oils are wonderful additions to homemade products (when used safely), I’ve noticed a trend in the blogging community, one I find a bit concerning: The intense selling of particular brands of essential oils and the development of recipes and usage “tips” just to sell oils.

 I’m not here to sell you on essential oils.
 I add “where to buy” at the end of many ingredients in my recipes to provide a resource for the actual product(s) I enjoy and use, because there are certain products I love.
 I’m not telling you to buy the products, rather I believe it’s helpful to provide a visual representation of the products and brands I like to use.
 If you make a purchase I receive a tiny commission at no extra cost to you, but developing a recipe just to sell an item isn’t my motive and never will be.
 I enjoy using a variety of essential oil brands.

 Plain and simple: I’m here to share life with you and my quest to make it simple, real and natural.

 With a heart to share what I’m now using on my face and body, I bring you a homemade ultra-moisturizing lotion.
 Made with moisturizing shea butter, a nourishing skin oil (such as avocado, apricot, jojoba, or sweet almond oil), and few drops of essential oils.
 A simple moisturizer that’s thick and luxurious, but easily absorbed by the skin.

 - 1/2 cup shea butter (4 oz)

 - 2 TB skin-nourishing oil such as: jojoba, avocado, apricot, or sweet almond oil.
 This can even be coconut or olive oil.
 Almond oil is my recommendation since it feels the best on the skin for most people.

 - 10 drops lavender essential oil optional*

 - 5 drops rosemary essential oil optional*

-- (optional) 3 drops carrot seed oil (where to buy)
+- 3 drops carrot seed essential oil optional*

-- (optional) 3 drops tea tree essential oil (where to buy)
+- 3 drops tea tree essential oil optional*